Voltonik/Pharanology/README.md

 2. In the prompt, copy and paste the repository's link
 3. Open a terminal in vscode and run `pip install -r requirements.txt`
 4. Now you can run the server and test by running `python manage.py runserver` and go to http://127.0.0.1:8000/
+5. If you want to access the django admin panel, you can create a superuser by running `python manage.py createsuperuser` and entering your username, email and password.
-5. change directory to ./frontend and open the terminal
+6. Change directory to ./frontend and open the terminal
-6. Type `npm i`.
+7. Type `npm i`.
 It will install the required frontend files (ONLY ONCE.)
-7. Type `npm run dev`.
+8. Type `npm run dev`.
 It will open the frontend live server at the port `5173`
-8. If you want to access the django admin panel, you can create a superuser by running `python manage.py createsuperuser` and entering your username, email and password.
 9. Make your changes (adding features, fixing issues, etc..)
 10. Commit to the branch (by clicking on commit changes in the third tab in the left panel of vscode)